einarwh/experiments-in-powerblog/content/blog-posts/enumerating-enumerables.md

 }
 ```

 Yuck.
 I feel dirty each time.
-It’s two measly lines of code, but it sure feels like I’m nailing something onto the loop that doesn’t belong there.
-(And that’s probably because that’s exactly what I’m doing.)
-It feels out of sync with the level of abstraction for the **foreach** statement, and it’s just plain ugly.
-So what I’m looking for is an approach that’s more appealing aesthetically, something a little more polished, something like:
+It's two measly lines of code, but it sure feels like I'm nailing something onto the loop that doesn't belong there.
+(And that's probably because that's exactly what I'm doing.)
+It feels out of sync with the level of abstraction for the **foreach** statement, and it's just plain ugly.
+So what I'm looking for is an approach that's more appealing aesthetically, something a little more polished, something like:

 ```csharp
 var items = new [] { "zero", "one", "two" };